patriciosanchezh/shop/README.md

 Any of the last functions require user to be logged.

 An admin can also:• Create users.
-Users have the fields id, username (unique), email (unique), password, role and isVerified.
+Users have the fields id, username (unique), email (unique), password, role and isVerified (which indicates if the user has a confirmation via 		email).
 All of them are required but role and isVerified,
 		which are user and False, by default and respectably.
 In order to valid the authentication, a email is sent to verify the identity. • Delete users.• Update users.• List users.• Change admin status.